LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 Calling Prolog built-in predicates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In predicate clauses and ``initialization/1`` directives, predicate calls
+In predicate clauses and object ``initialization/1`` directives, predicate
-that are not prefixed with a message sending, super call, or module
+calls that are not prefixed with a message sending, super call, or module
 qualification operator (``::``, ``^^``, or ``:``), are compiled to either
 calls to local predicates or as calls to Logtalk/Prolog built-in predicates.
 A predicate call is compiled as a call to a local predicate if the object (or